ameijer/k8s-as-helm/README.md

 # Contributing

 Contributions are welcome!
 If you find an issue with a chart in here, or would like an additional feature to be added, please open an issue.
 PRs addressing issues are also welcomed.
-Check out the [Road map](#road-map) section
+Check out the [Road Map](#road-map) section

 ### Copyright 2020 Alex Meijer